Updated March 5, 2022 . AmFam Team

 Parallel park like a pro with just a few helpful hints, or teach your teen how to parallel park with step-by-step instructions.

-Some new cars come with automatic parallel parking, but for the rest of us, we need to parallel park the old-fashioned way, one turn of the wheel at a time.
+Some new cars come with automatic parallel parking, but for the rest of us, we need to parallel park the old-fashioned way — one turn of the wheel at a time.

 Pull ahead to the car in front of your empty spot until your car’s back bumper is even with its back bumper.
 Again, easy!

 Stop and shift your car into reverse with your foot on the brake.
 No need to rush to the next step; take all the time you need.
 If there's traffic behind you, they can wait or pull around you.

-Reverse Wisdom.
-Looking out the back window, back in nice and slow, keeping your wheel position as is.
+Reverse Wisdom: Looking out the back window, back in nice and slow, keeping your wheel position as is.
 This is the point where a lot of drivers prematurely turn their wheels the other way.

 Once you see the car behind you in the middle of your back window, it’s time to stop.

 Keep your foot on the brake and turn your wheels straight to position your car for the next step.

 Back up until your car just clears the one in front of you.

 Keeping your foot on the brake, turn the steering wheel to the left as far as you can.

-The Home Stretch.
+You’re in the home stretch!
 Slowly back up, easing your car into the parking spot, keeping your hands on the wheel.

-The Fun Part.
+Now’s the fun part.
 Stop whenever your car is positioned where you want it to be and straighten the steering wheel.
 Pull ahead, if need be.